Vulnerability Disclosure Policy

 - A detailed description of the vulnerability

-- Scan report details (can be submitted after a member of the Product Security Incident Response Team (PSIRT) contacts you) and scan tool used (if applicable)
+- Scan report details (can be submitted after a member of the Xerox Security Response Center (XSRC) contacts you and scan tool used (if applicable)

 - Instructions on how to reproduce the vulnerability/exploit information